-It is a widely held view these days that stocks are richly valued and that the odds of a market correction are rising.
-In some cases, elevated price-to-earnings ratios may lend support to these observations.
+It's a widely held view these days that stocks are richly valued and that the odds of a market correction are rising.
+In some cases, elevated P/E ratios may lend support to these observations.
 Our view is that investment opportunities with compelling valuations can be found across sectors and that a value-oriented investment strategy can provide an important buffer against the inevitable market correction.

 Same quality, different prices

-Contrary to popular sentiment, we find there is much to like in the cheaper—i.e., deeper value—segments of the market.
-To illustrate this point, we divided the large-cap universe into quintiles based on price-to-normal earnings and assembled their key fundamental statistics.
-Compare the cheapest companies with companies in the fourth (and not even the most expensive) quintile.
-While companies in the fourth quintile are almost three times as expensive as the cheapest companies in terms of their price-to-book values, their fundamentals—as measured by trailing 10-year ROE and revenue growth—are essentially the same.
+Contrary to popular sentiment, we find that there's much to like in the cheaper, or deeper value, segments of the market.
+To illustrate this point, we divided the large-cap universe into quintiles based on price-to-normal earnings and assembled their key fundamental statistics, then compared the cheapest companies with companies in the fourth—and not even the most expensive—quintile.
+While companies in the fourth quintile are almost three times as expensive as the cheapest companies in terms of their price-to-book values, their fundamentals, as measured by trailing 10-year return on equity and revenue growth, are essentially the same.

 With some investigation, in other words, we were able to identify high-quality opportunities among large-cap U.S. stocks that are trading at discounts to the broader market.
 Near-term controversy leads to the valuation discount, but our research is focused on identifying those opportunities with attractive long-term prospects.